 February 2015 – It was reported that Kelly wasn't thrilled with Kathy as Joan's replacement.
 Kathy doesn't think that's true.
-Kelly is still grieving and any 'shade' between them was false and made up.
-Kathy claimed she never worked at s show with so many leaks – to TMZ, etc. 'It's a leaky boat over there'.
+Kelly is still grieving and any "shade" between them was false and made up.
+Kathy claimed she never worked at a show with so many leaks – "It's a leaky boat over there," she told Howard.

 Kathy released this statement across all her media platforms:

 She also reached out to her celebrity friends, asking them to publicly support her.
 Many of her friends: Kelly Osbourne, Courtney Love, Ali Wentworth, etc. all tweeted messages of support.

 girl, @kathygriffin just read your statement about "unattainable perfection" and "difference not being celebrated" took GUTS! so true! xc— Courtney Love Cobain (@Courtney) March 14, 2015